 Trip To The Playhouse

 If you’re a fan of playhouses for kids, here’s your chance to create something as cute in your own yard!
 I have to say; this definitely upgrades your outdoor living space.

 The folks who designed this white gazebo did a great job of balancing the right amount of cheer and elegance.
-The stripped rail enclosure implies both privacy and coziness, while the pointed roof emphasizes the classic vibe.
+The stripped rail enclosure implies both privacy and coziness, while the pointed shingled roof emphasizes the classic vibe.

 The large pillars of this gazebo are not at all subtle, but the white color takes the “edge” off to make it look grand and sophisticated.
 I also like how far the pillars are from one another — it makes the gazebo appear extra spacious.

 Besides all the common gazebo designs with walls, windows, doors, and roofs, this one is truly exceptional.
 While it doesn’t exactly provide shade on sunny days, it sure is gorgeous to look at!
 I think that this is definitely one of the best gazebo ideas for the minimalists out there.

 This round gazebo may seem kind of “weightless“, but it’s actually made of iron, so you know it’s well-grounded.
 The white color allows people to easily see the pattern of the roof, which almost looks like Cinderella’s pumpkin carriage!